rothnic/opendia/README.md

 **Personal Assistant:**
 > *"Find that GitHub repo I was looking at yesterday about React components and bookmark it for later"*

+**Page Styling & Fun:**
+> *"Apply a dark hacker theme to this page to make it look more interesting"*

+> *"Make this boring documentation page feel like a cozy coffee shop"*

+> *"Add some matrix rain effects to this page for 30 seconds for a cool screenshot"*

+> *"Transform this page with a high contrast theme for better readability"*

 ## 🏗️ How It Works